fractal1729/multiagent-comm/README.md

 # multiagent-comm

 This is the repository of Mihir Patel, Nikhil Sardana, and Vinjai Vale for our CS 234 (Reinforcement Learning) final project, "Multi-Agent Cooperation Against Adversarial Agents Through Communication."
+The final report is available [here](https://nikhilsardana.github.io/multiagentcomm.pdf).

 This project is an exploration of communication in multi-agent reinforcement learning.
 We mostly considered the performance and behavior of the [MADDPG algorithm](https://arxiv.org/abs/1706.02275) in more complex environments, along with the parameterization of communication.
 Hence, this codebase is forked from [openai/maddpg](https://github.com/openai/maddpg) and [openai/multiagent-particle-envs](https://github.com/openai/multiagent-particle-envs).